Marcus Semien Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels rank 17th in baseball in home runs surrendered (75 total, 1.1 per game).
+- Angels pitchers combine to rank 17th in baseball in home runs allowed (78 total, 1.1 per game).

-- Detmers makes the start for the Angels, his 12th of the season.
-He is 1-5 with a 4.79 ERA and 68 strikeouts in 56 1/3 innings pitched.
+- Ohtani makes the start for the Angels, his eighth of the season.
+He is 5-2 with a 3.43 ERA and 102 strikeouts through 76 2/3 innings pitched.

-- In his last appearance on Friday, the lefty threw 5 2/3 innings against the Chicago Cubs, giving up one earned run while surrendering five hits.
+- His last time out was out of the bullpen on Saturday when the right-hander threw five innings against the Seattle Mariners, surrendering three earned runs while allowing three hits.

-- In 11 games this season, the 23-year-old has amassed a 4.79 ERA and 10.9 strikeouts per nine innings, while giving up a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.